Secure email communications

 Make sure that the padlock symbol is displayed in the address bar when accessing the online banking website – this indicates that the connection is secure.
 You should still take all reasonable precautions to keep your login details safe, such as never telling anyone your password.

-For guidance on how to open the initial SecureMail message sent by your HSBC relationship manager or HSBC representative, please refer to the step-by-step user guide (PDF 616KB) or quick reference guide (PDF 260KB).
+For further guidance on how to open the initial Proofpoint Encryption and Voltage SecureMail encrypted email sent by your HSBC representative, please refer to:

-When sending emails to our business customers or other external organisations, our preferred method of encryption is Transport Layer Security (TLS), an industry-standard encryption protocol that ensures email is transmitted securely over the internet.
-However, for the email to be encrypted, TLS must be enabled on the mail servers of both the sender and receiver.
-To find out whether it is enabled on your organisation’s email accounts, you will need to speak to your email server administrator.
+When sending emails to our business customers or other external organisations, HSBC leverage a Classification to identify the sensitivity of the content of the email.
+By using this Classification label we will send email via either Voltage or Proofpoint Encrypted mail or by using TLS.
+Transport Layer Security (TLS), an industry-standard encryption protocol that ensures email is transmitted securely over the internet.
+TLS must be enabled on the mail servers of both the sender and receiver.

 For further information about TLS, download the Transport Layer Security guidance document (PDF 157KB).